benreiff/FinalProjectHoneyBeeStudy/README.md

 ## Questions to Answer?
 - Over the last 30 years, is bee production increasing or decreasing?
-- Over the last 30 years, is the value of honey production increasing or decreasing?
+- Over the last 30 years, is the value of honey increasing or decreasing?
 - What are the top honey producing states and counties?
 - What are the top honey producing counties in Indiana?
 - Has almond acres bearings changed as honey production has changed?